Frans-L/Hack-of-War/README.md

 # Hack of War

 ## Description
-Tower rush game made with Scala and libGDX.
+Tower rush mobile game made with Scala and libGDX.
 Inspired by Clash of Royale.
 Started 26.2.2018

 Concept Art: